WordScout11Plus

 The Protégé Effect

-There's a reason the best way to learn something is to explain it.
-When you know you're going to teach a topic, you study it differently — more carefully, more thoroughly, more honestly about what you don't understand.
-The moment you try to put an idea into your own words for someone else, every gap in your knowledge becomes impossible to ignore.
+When you know you are going to teach something, you prepare differently.
+You are more careful, more thorough, and more honest about the bits you are not sure about.
+The moment you try to put an idea into your own words, every gap in your understanding becomes very hard to ignore.

-And here's the brilliant part: you don't actually need a student.
-Explaining something out loud to a wall, a pet, or an imaginary class activates the same effect.
-The brain doesn't check whether anyone is listening.
+You do not need an actual student.
+Explaining something out loud to a wall, a pet, or no one in particular produces the same effect.
+Your brain does not check whether anyone is listening.

-Explain spaced repetition (technique 2 on this page) out loud, as if you're teaching it to a friend who has never heard of it.
-Notice where you stumble or go vague — those are exactly the spots to go back and study.
+Explain spaced repetition out loud, as if you are teaching it to a friend who has never come across it before.
+Pay attention to where you slow down or lose confidence.
+Those are the exact parts to go back and review.

 Put it all together